Does My Insurance Cover Tornado Damage?

 Interested?
 Get in touch with your agent today.
 Then, use these tips to make the claims policy go smoothly if you ever need to make one:

 Create a home inventory.
 Use our home inventory checklist to keep track of your valuables.
 Hold on to receipts to verify how much your items cost and make sure to keep backup physical and electronic copies of your home inventory in case one gets damaged or destroyed.

 Know whether you have RCV or ACV.
 Actual cash value (ACV) would pay you what your property is worth today in the event of a loss, while replacement cost value (RCV) would cover what it would cost to replace your damaged property with new property of the same kind, type and quality.
 Not sure what you have?
 Ask your agent!

 Comprehensive coverage protects your vehicle from the unexpected — and damage due to a tornado falls in that category.
+What is comprehensive coverage?
+It's insurance that pays for damage caused by accidents that don't involve colliding with another vehicle or object.
+So, it helps protect you from things like theft, collisions with animals and — you guessed it — tornadoes.
 While comprehensive coverage is a wise investment for all policy-holders, it’s a must-have in regions where tornadoes are common.

 Feeling better about protecting your valuables from tornado damage?
 We hope so.
 But if you have more questions about your policies or want to make sure you’ve got all the coverage you need, your American Family agent is always ready to help.